NatLibFi/FinGreyLit/cataloguing-rules.md

 ## Information available as images only

 In some cases information in PDFs may only appear in the form of images.
-For example the publisher may be indicated using a logo that has no alt text that could be extracted; or a preprint of an article may be an image format without corresponding text.
+For example the publisher may be indicated using a logo that has no alt text that could be extracted; or a preprint of an article may be in an image format without corresponding text.
 As long as this information is visible and legible to a (sighted) human reader, these still count as being stated in the publication, even though the information may be more difficult to extract for a machine process.

 ## Embedded PDF metadata